VOTE: Vision-Language-Action Optimization with Trajectory Ensemble Voting: Introduction

-Pioneering efforts~\cite{kim2024openvla, kim2025fine} integrate VLMs with robotic action prediction by introducing specially designed action tokenizers and fine-tuning on robotic datasets to enable language-guided manipulation.
-However, the generalization of such methods is limited, as evidenced by poor performance on unseen robotic benchmarks involving novel objects and unfamiliar environments~\cite{li2024cogact, qu2025spatialvla}.
-This limited generalization capability motivates further efforts to develop methods that enhance robustness across diverse objects and environments.
-CogACT~\cite{li2024cogact} designs a specialized action module conditioned on VLM output and further imports the diffusion for optimization.
-Although CogACT demonstrates improved generalization capability, its scalability and practical applicability are limited by the high computational cost of both training and inference due to action diffusion.
-On the other hand, SpatialVLA~\cite{qu2025spatialvla} attributes the poor generalization of traditional VLA models to insufficient access to high-level visual cues, such as 3D structure and depth information, arguing that the lack of such information limits generalization performance.
-To address this, SpatialVLA extends the VLA architecture by incorporating additional visual modules for 3D position encoding and conducts large-scale training on a cross-embodiment dataset, yielding superior evaluation results.
+However, the slow inference of VLA models significantly hinders their practical deployment.
+This latency challenge is often aggravated by performance-enhancing modifications \cite{mi2026effective,shen2025fastcar,shen2025draftattention,shen2025efficient,shen2025sparse,zhan2024exploring,zhan-etal-2024-rethinking-token}.
+For example, SpatialVLA incorporate additional visual modules for 3D position encoding, yielding superior evaluation results.
 However, reliance on additional visual features introduces significant pre-processing overhead, and the increased number of visual tokens results in longer input sequences, further impacting inference speed.
-The high training cost across diverse robotic datasets, combined with the added latency of action sampling, limits the scalability and practical deployment of VLA models in real-world scenarios.
-This motivates us to investigate fast-acting sampling methods to reduce training overhead.
+The high training cost across diverse robotic datasets, and the latency of action sampling, limits the scalability and practical deployment of VLA models in real-world scenarios \cite{zhan2024fast,shen2024lazydit,shen2024numerical,zhao-etal-2024-pruning,shen2024search,yang2023pruning,shen2025quartdepth,yang2026alter}.
+This motivates us to investigate fast-acting efficient methods to reduce training and inference overhead.

+We identify two main problems in existing VLA models: (i) generation of massive tokens leading to large inference latency and more training cost, and (ii) insufficient utilization of generated actions resulting in potential performance loss.
+To address these problems, we propose \textbf{VOTE}, a lightweight VLA training method as shown in Figure~\ref{fig:whole_pipeline} to generate much fewer tokens for superior efficiency, and a plug-and-play ensemble voting strategy for accuracy enhancement.